pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - 42 regions globally
 - Geos: East US, Canada Central, North Europe.
 - Each region has a pair for highest-speed connections and highest availability.
+- Availability zones:
+  - An Availability Zone is a physically separate zone within an Azure region.
+There are three Availability Zones per supported Azure region.
+  - Each Availability Zone has a distinct power source, network, and cooling, and is logically separate from the other Availability Zones within the Azure region.

 ### Azure Virtual Networks
 - IP Addresses: